To Be or Not to Be? The German Verb Sein and 7 Ways to Conjugate It

 The German Präteritum is often referred to as the literary past tense because it’s primarily used in formal writing, such as books, newspapers and professional emails.

-That being said, German dialects vary, and as a result sein, haben, and the other Modal verbs are also often used in their Präteritum forms in spoken German as well, depending on what region you’re in.
+That being said, the most common ones like sein, haben, and modal verbs are very common in their Präteritum forms in spoken German as well.

 3. Sein and subjunctive II